scrambleegg7/SelfCar/CarND-Advanced-Lane-Lines/writeup_template.md

 ```

-Then regenerated 2types of images - Colored images (3 channels image, but channel0 is ZERO pad, and channel1 is sobel gradient combined image, and channel2 is HLS filtering image.) and binary images to extract sobel gradient combined and HLS filtering.
+Then regenerated 2 types of images - Colored images (3 channels image, but channel0 is ZERO pad, and channel1 is sobel gradient combined image, and channel2 is HLS filtering image.) and binary images to extract sobel gradient combined and HLS filtering.

 #### Colored Image